mon95/mon95.github.io/_posts/2016-8-30-How-to-build-and-install-the-latest-Linux-kernel-from-source.md

 ```
 cp /boot/config-$(uname -r) .config

 make menuconfig
 ```

 This is the part where you could end up removing support for a device driver or do something of the sort which will eventually result in a broken kernel.
 If you are unsure about making changes, just save and exit.

-<i>Note: One of the alternatives to menuconfig is an interactive command line interface accessible using ‘make config’.
-This helps you configure everything from scratch.
-Do not use this.
-You will be asked over a thousand yes/no questions about enabling or disabling modules, which I promise is no fun whatsoever.
-I did try this out once and somehow managed to mess up the display driver configurations.</i>
+Note: One of the alternatives to menuconfig is an interactive command line interface accessible using ‘make config’.
+This helps you configure everything from scratch. <b>Do not use this.</b> You will be asked over a thousand yes/no questions about enabling or disabling modules, which I promise is no fun whatsoever.
+I did try this out once and somehow managed to mess up the display driver configurations.

 gconfig and xconfig are alternate GUI based configuration tools that you could use.
 I haven’t tried these myself.
 For this, you’ll need to use make gconfig (or make xconfig) instead of make menuconfig.